uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 - A positive or negative change in *y* will shift the box *up or down* respectively.
 - A positive or negative change in *z* will shift the box *in or out* respectively.

-The camera will always focus on the cube, so to see the back of the cube move it behind the camera with a positive *z* translation.
+**The camera will always focus on the cube**, so to see the back of the cube move it behind the camera with a positive *z* translation.
 Try typing 3D coordinates into this interactive to find each symbol.

 {interactive slug="box-translation" type="whole-page" alt="Box Translation interactive"}